openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 python3 mo.py --input_model bvlc_alexnet.caffemodel --input_proto bvlc_alexnet.prototxt
 ```

 * Launching the Model Optimizer for the [bvlc_alexnet.caffemodel](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) with a specified `CustomLayersMapping` file.
 This is the legacy method of quickly enabling model conversion if your model has custom layers.
-This requires system Caffe\* on the computer.
+This requires the Caffe\* system on the computer.
 To read more about this, see [Legacy Mode for Caffe* Custom Layers](../customize_model_optimizer/Legacy_Mode_for_Caffe_Custom_Layers.md).
 Optional parameters without default values and not specified by the user in the `.prototxt` file are removed from the Intermediate Representation, and nested parameters are flattened:
 ```sh
 python3 mo.py --input_model bvlc_alexnet.caffemodel -k CustomLayersMapping.xml --disable_omitting_optional --enable_flattening_nested_params